Cae Madog Barn

 House | 7 bedrooms | sleeps 16

-Beautiful cottage for a luxury holiday with stunning scenery.
+Beautiful converted barn for a luxury holiday with stunning scenery.
 Swim in your own heated pool, or relax in the spa, enjoying breathtaking views of the tranquil Cambrian Mountains.

 Cae Madog Barn offers spacious accommodation in a blissfully quiet location with easy access to many local activities and places of natural beauty.
 Explore Snowdonia, climb Cader Idris, visit the renowned Centre for Alternative Technology or King Arthur's Labyrinth.
 20 minuets drive takes you to the beautiful sandy beaches at Aberdovey, Barmouth and Borth.
 But of course, with exclusive use of the outdoor heated swimming pool and hot tub, you may just want to spend the afternoon relaxing at home!.